RasaHQ/rasa/docs/user-guide/running-the-server.rst

     Your model server must provide zipped Rasa models, and have ``{"ETag": <model_hash_string>}`` as one of its headers.
-Rasa will only download a new model if this model hash changed.
+Rasa will only download a new model if this model hash has changed.

 Rasa sends requests to your model server with an ``If-None-Match`` header that contains the current model hash.
 If your model server can